atari2600tim/webtin/README.md

 ### Noe0m patch

 A patch is made available that strips tintin's `#echo` and `#showme` functions of the `\e[0m` ANSI color code.
 This caused slight problems on some MUDs with less than usual colouring scheme.
-The patched container is available for pulling from Docker Hub under the name+tag `rpolve/webtin:noe0m`.
+The patched container is available for pulling from Docker Hub under the tag `rpolve/webtin:noe0m`.

 ### Resource constraints